seemuth/keyboardlayout/README.md

 This will produce the serial commands that will implement the desired layout.

 # Layout file syntax
+(Note that the Markdown rendering translates the internal TAB characters to multiple space characters.)
 ```
 LAYOUT 0 LEFT
 ESC	1	2	3	4	5	6